rmaicle/rmaicle.github.io/_posts/2014-11-05-github-pages.md

 The following links are additional references about GitHub Pages:

 * [Kramdown] is a fast, pure-Ruby Markdown-superset converter used.
+* [GitHub Dark] to help you choose the color schemes for your theme.
+* [Loyc] Blogging on GitHub --- More information on syntax highlighter and site setup.
+* [Yi Zeng] Setup Jekyll on Windows
 * How [Joshua Lande] created his blog site in GitHub Pages --- A good reference on what else you can do to configure your GitHub Pages.
 It has a short description on how to use Disqus, Google Analytics and a Twitter Plug with your GitHub Pages.
 A great addition indeed.

 * How [erjjones] built his blog in one day --- Here is another great way to enhance your GitHub Pages; Twitter Bootstrap, Feedback Button, Dynamic GitHub Followers and Repository Buttons, Social Buzz Widgets and more.